 Working in higher education, we hear the statistics about how education changes lives.
+Even while remote, education elevates an individual’s future.
 It lifts families out of generational poverty, stabilizes communities, and dramatically increases the likelihood of future generations going to college.
 This story, and my life, are the living proof that what we are told is true.

 Mrs. Gash saw a promising student and did everything she could to encourage her and help her realize her potential.
 I doubt she ever thought about me.
 She didn’t think about my siblings or the hundreds of kids who would be impacted through my mother’s own teaching career.
 Mrs. Gash didn’t know that almost 50 years later a woman would use her as an example of how to be a hero in your student’s story.
 The writer, woman she never met but who’s life she profoundly impacted.

 My student’s have not cured cancer… yet.
 They have not brought the world peace or rid it of hunger… yet.
-The oldest are also only 30 years old, so who knows what will happen in their future.
+The oldest are also only in their 30's, so who knows what will happen in their future.
 In the meantime, they have dramatically changed their own families.
 They have stopped generational poverty in its tracks.
 They have strengthened their communities.
 Their children will live in a world that feels full of possibility.

 Real heroes rarely label themselves that way.
 I am a link in a chain of people who will do what they can to make an impact on their world.
-As Scholarship Administrators we are uniquely situated to be the encouragement that future world changers need.
+As Scholarship Administrators we are uniquely situated to be the encouragement that future world changers need, especially with how rapidly the world has already shifted.
 We enter their story when they need a champion; a hero.
 Don’t waste the opportunity.
 Be the hero in your student’s story.